About the Journal

 Author Processing Charges

-Please note that starting January 1, 2018 the Journal of Population Therapeutics and Pharmacology (JPTCP) will charge an Author Processing Fee (APC) of US $995.
-Articles will go through a thorough peer review process, benefit from high quality editing, and will be posted on-line for greater exposure, within 60 days of acceptance.
-Articles are archived on the journal web site and through Portico.
-All articles/information will also be included in PubMed data base, Emerging Sources Citation Index, Scopus, EMBASE.
-All articles are archived through Portico and will be assigned a unique DOI (Digital Object Identifier) through Cross Ref.
-Articles will also be archived and available on ScienceOpen.
+Please note that starting May 1, 2019, the Journal of Population Therapeutics and Pharmacology (JPTCP) will charge an Author Processing Fee (APC) of US $850.
+Articles will go through a thorough peer review process, benefit from high-quality editing, and will be posted on-line for greater exposure, within 60 days of acceptance.
+Articles are archived on the journal web site.
+All articles/information will also be included in the PubMed database, Emerging Sources Citation Index, Scopus, EMBASE.
+All articles will be assigned a unique DOI (Digital Object Identifier) through Cross Ref.
 An author’s ability to pay APCs is not a consideration in the decision of whether to publish.
-Authors living in one of the United Nations' list of Least Developed Countries may request a fee waiver.
-See UN country list for full details.
-Authors living in countries not considered "least developed" who do not have the ability to pay the APC's may be eligible for a reduced rate.
-Please contact the publisher directly at firstname.lastname@example.org.

 The following questions and answers may help you to make an informed decision about the publishing fee.